mollybanks/A1-mollybanks/instructions.md

 1. **Key facts**: What can be learned from the visualization?
 1. **Power**: What issues, if any, are related to power are reflected in the data visualization?

 **Note**: It may be difficult to answer these questions.
-That is okay.
-But, try as best as you can to formulate specific answers.
+That's okay; nevertheless, try as best as you can to formulate specific answers.

-Once you have examined your two visualizations from a **Data Feminism** viewpoint, you need to select **one** of your visualizations as primary; the other visualization will be secondary.
+Once you have examined your two visualizations from a **Data Feminism** viewpoint, you need to select **one** of them as primary; the other visualization will be secondary.
 Now, you are ready to start coding (see next section).

 ### 3 Coding: Your Technical Requirements